Dev-student888/Beecrowd_Solved_Problems/README.md

 # URI-Online-Judge
-In this repository i'll just put exercises(obviously done by me from the own site!).
+In this repository I'll just put exercises (obviously done by me, from the own site!).